google/intermock/README.md

 # intermock
-Mocking library to create mock objects and JSON for TypeScript interfaces via Faker
+Mocking library to create mock objects and JSON for TypeScript interfaces via Faker.

+**This is not an officially supported Google product**

 ## Installation
-`git clone sso://user/ryanmcdermott/intermock`
+`git clone git@github.com:google/intermock.git`

 ## Building
 `npm run build`